What is kissaten (喫茶店)?

 There is really slight to no difference between coffee shops and cafes.
 On a legal side of the note, cafes' financial books are considered "restaurant sales," and coffee shops are "coffee shop sales."
 For a restaurant business, liquor would be allowed to be sold, and general cooking is possible.
 On the other hand, these two are prohibited if one would register simply as a coffee shop.
 So, suppose one would think of a business mainly cooking and serving liquor in the long run.
 In that case, it is better to register as a café instead of a coffee shop.
 However, one must note that once you registered as a café, the common standards and regulations for a restaurant business applies as well.
 Also, even if you are registered as a restaurant business, you could still use the name with "coffee shop" in it.

-Considering the difference in the menu variations and services, cafes tend to be on a brighter and open interior side compared to strict coffee shops without any rice mean in the menu.
+Considering the difference in the menu variations and services, cafes tend to be on a brighter and more open interior side compared to strict coffee shops without any rice means in the menu.
 Considering that people would only tend to read a book or tend to have a friendly chat with friends, coffee shops' atmosphere is calmer and quieter than a busier café.